TOP TEN U.S.

 Disclaimer: It's always good to take your car in for service before starting any road trips.

-Picking the Top 10 road trips in the U.S. can be daunting task and quite subjective.
-Is it family friendly?
-Is it pet friendly?
+Picking the Top 10 road trips in the U.S. can be a daunting task and quite subjective.
+Is it family-friendly?
+Is it pet-friendly?
 What about the seasonal differences?
-Many people also would rate a road trip based on who was with them, or a time in their life, or the stories that went with it.
+Many people would also rate a road trip based on who was with them, a time in their life, or the stories that went with it.
 Some do it based on a band’s concert tour.
-For that reason, this is not a definitive list, but if you want to go on a road trip and see the iconic United States, here is our Top 10
+For that reason, this is not a definitive list, but if you want to go on a road trip and see the iconic United States, here is our Top 10.
+(Side Note: My favorite road trip in 1995 is not on the general list, but it’s a fun story

 #10 New England Fall Foliage (Maine, New Hampshire, Vermont, Massachusetts, Connecticut, and Rhode Island